-Livingstone Shire Council has recently completed a consultation with residents regarding ongoing concerns about vehicle traffic and pedestrian safety.
+Livingstone Shire Council recently completed consultation with residents regarding ongoing concerns about vehicle traffic and pedestrian safety on Ocean Park Avenue.

 Based on the feedback received, Council is moving forward with plans to reduce vehicle speeds and volume, and eliminate 'non-local' traffic, including trucks, from Ocean Park Avenue.